amoslanka/notify/README.md

 delivery receiver, render the message of the notification, and send both to your service object for delivery.

-To automatically deliver a particular notification type through your created "push" adapter, add it to the declaration's `deliver_via` rule: `deliver_via << :push`.
+To automatically deliver a particular notification through your created "push" adapter, add it to the declaration's `deliver_via` rule: `deliver_via << :push`.

-##### Declaring a notification
+##### Creating a notification strategy

 ##### Creating a notification